LacunaSoftware/PkiSdkSamples/README.md

 Lacuna PKI SDK Samples
 ======================

-This project contains sample applications demonstrating the use of the [Lacuna PKI SDK](https://www.lacunasoftware.com/en/products/pki_sdk) with different .NET technologies.
+This repository contains sample projects demonstrating the use of the [Lacuna PKI SDK](https://www.lacunasoftware.com/en/products/pki_sdk) with different .NET technologies.

 Choose one of the following sample projects: